S-H-E-R-Development/Privacy-Policy-/ncSwitchPrivacyPolicyTermsAndConditions.md

 Our app does not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
 If you are a parent or guardian and you are aware that your child has provided us with personal data, please contact us.

 By using ncSwitch, you agree to these terms and conditions and our privacy policy.
 If you have any questions or concerns, please reach out to us at help@managelibs.com.

+Regards,
+Library Management System (managelibs.com)
+Society of Humanity Education and Research

+Dated: 30 May, 2024
+Last Modification Date: 30 May, 2024